-Once group members feel sufficiently safe and included, they tend to enter the storming phase.
+Once group members feel sufficiently safe and included, they tend to enter the Storming7 phase.
 Participants focus less on keeping their guard up as they shed social facades, becoming more authentic and more argumentative.
 Group members begin to explore their power and influence, and they often stake out their territory by differentiating themselves from the other group members rather than seeking common ground.
-Discussions can become heated as participants raise contending points of view and values, or argue over how tasks should be done and who is assigned to them.
+Discussions can become heated as participants raise conflicting points of view and values, or disagree over how tasks should be done and who is assigned to them.
 It is not unusual for group members to become defensive, competitive, or jealous.
-They may even take sides or begin to form cliques within the group.
+They may take sides or begin to form cliques within the group.
 Questioning and resisting direction from the leader is also quite common.
 "Why should I have to do this?
 Who designed this project in the first place?
+What gives you the authority to tell me what to do?"

-Why do I have to listen to you?"
-Although little seems to get accomplished at this stage, group members are becoming more authentic as they express their deeper thoughts and feelings.
+Although little seems to get accomplished at this stage, it actually serves an important purpose: group members are becoming more authentic as they express their deeper thoughts and feelings.
 What they are really exploring is "Can I truly be me, have power, and be accepted?"
-During this chaotic stage, a great deal of creative energy that was previously buried is released and available for use, but it takes skill to move the group from storming to norming.
-In many cases, the group gets stuck in the storming phase.
+During this chaotic stage, a great deal of creative energy that was previously buried is released and available for use, but it takes skill to move the group from Storming to Norming.
+In many cases, the group gets stuck in the Storming phase.